centrifuge/cps/cps/CP1/CP1.md

 - How was the new faciliator selected?

 ```
-The XX in the title is from the pull request # from GitHub.
+The XXX in the title is from the pull request # from GitHub.

 # CP1.2 (Removal of Mandate)